krishna-purohith/express-auth-demo/README.md

 A simple Express.js app with in-memory signup and login routes.
 Created as a learning exercise to understand backend basics and authentication flow.

+## Status

+For learning purposes only — no database or password hashing yet.

 ## Features

 - `/signup` route to create users